-When do I need to start using contraception?
+When do I need to start using contraception after birth?

-It's possible that you may be able to fall pregnant without the use of a contraceptive method within as little as three weeks after pregnancy, even if you are breastfeeding and you haven't experienced your period yet.
-Therefore it's important to use contraception after having given birth, unless you are ready for another baby.
+It's possible that you may be able to fall pregnant within as little as three weeks after pregnancy, even if you are breastfeeding and you haven't experienced your period yet.
+Therefore it's important to consider contraception after having given birth unless you are ready for another baby.

 When you are breastfeeding, your body produces hormones that regulate the production of milk for lactation.
 This hormone is known as prolactin.
 When it's active in the body it prevents the release of hormones that can stimulate the production of an egg.
 It is for this reason that breastfeeding can act as a form of contraception, particularly if you are fully breastfeeding, you aren't having your period and it's within six months after you had your baby.

 The risks of falling pregnant during the first six months after having a baby using breastfeeding as a contraceptive method, something which is also known as the lactation amenorrhoea method, is very low - about 2 in every 100 women.
 However, most doctors will advise that you use an additional method of contraception as a precaution.

 Once you stop breastfeeding exclusively, this method will become less effective as a form of contraception.

 So in the first 3 weeks after pregnancy, it is highly unlikely to fall pregnant, if you decide you want to have sex this soon after.
 Depending on whether you're breastfeeding, if you wish to fall pregnant again or how long you want to be protected for all depend on the type of contraception you wish to use.